BCAppsLimited/BankValidator/context-sensitive-help.md

 | Valid Accounts with Duplicates | Specifies the number of bank accounts found during validation that are valid but have been used more than once in the system. |
 | Invalid Accounts | Specifies the number of bank accounts found during validation that are invalid. |
 | All Accounts | Specifies the number of bank accounts found during validation. |

+Clicking on any cue will take you to the [Validated Bank Accounts](#validated-bank-accounts) list with a filter applied to only show the accounts that correspond to the cue.

 # Customer Bank Account Card